kevinxu48/Data-410-Project-4/index.md

 ![quartic](https://user-images.githubusercontent.com/98488236/152915763-a6cf2c21-96e8-44ff-9e27-f0d9568cab31.png)

 ### Implementation of the Lowess Regression
-Python and SKlearn do not have a built in implementation of Lowess Regression, so to use it we must create our own function.
+Python and SKlearn do not have an implementation of Lowess Regression, so to use it we must define our own function.

 ```
 def lowess_ag(x, y, f=2. / 3., iter=3):